+The following pest categorisation table lists pests of dragon fruit from Indonesia.
 The steps in the initiation and categorisation processes are considered sequentially, with the assessment terminating at 'Yes' for column 3 (except for pests that are present, but under official control and/or pests of regional concern) or at the first 'No' for columns 4, 5 or 6.